An ex-college football player admitted to rape. He was given probation.

 “They hope he can take the necessary steps, with counseling, with all the conditions of supervision, and become a productive member of the community,” Cox said at the hearing.
 The two also have the sincere hope “that nobody else has to go through the position they were in.”

 Nygaard was attending and playing football for Montana Tech when the woman went into the Butte police station in October 2020.
-She reported to police that Nygaard had hit on her three different times in a five-day span the previous month.
+She reported to police that Nygaard had hit on her three times in a five-day span the previous month.
 On the third, he blocked her from leaving his place and sexually assaulted her, according to an account by Cox in court records.

 The woman told police she felt ashamed and reported what happened after discovering Nygaard might have attacked someone else, court records state.